How to Choose Ski Boots

 All Mountain boots - Beginners and occasional downhillers usually require warm and comfortable ski boots, that is why all mountain boots are ideal for them.
 Soft inner lining ensures all-day protection from pressure marks and special materials increase thermal comfort inside the boot.
 Even beginners can easily shift their weight during skiing thanks to the softer frame of the boot.
 However, it is important to pay attention to sufficient firmness of the frame according to your weight.

 High Performance boots - Frequently universal sports models with harder frame.
-They offer high-level comfort to more advanced recreational skiers, however they are suitable for more aggresive hard-to-please downhillers as well.
+They offer high-level comfort to advanced recreational skiers, however they are suitable for more aggresive hard-to-please downhillers who are looking for the best as well.

-Race downhill boots - Firm boots for the most demanding skiers.
+Race downhill boots - Firm boots for the most demanding skiers with racing ambitions.
 Thanks to the hard frame, it is easier to transfer the energy to the skis.
-Thin inner boot enables you better contact with the ski, but on the other hand it usually provides less heat insulation.
+Thin inner boot enables a better contact with the ski, but on the other hand it usually provides less heat insulation.

 - 40-60 is ideal for kids and adults who want very soft ski boots and are not very demanding